BitBoxSwiss/bitbox-base/docs/os/configuration.md

 ---
 ## Configuration

-It's important to keep the BitBox Base in a consistently configured state.
+It's important to keep the BitBoxBase in a consistently configured state.
 Here we describe how to set the initial configuration on build, control it internally during operations, store and backup the configuration and manage it remotely from the BitBox App.

 ### Initial configuration on build